nvonpentz/dall-e/README.md

 ⎊:
 ```

 The images will be in the `images` folder and the names are timestamps.
-The prompt used to generate the image is saved in the metadata of the file.
+The metadata is saved as a separate file with the same name if it is favorited.